jscharting/jscharting-react/README.md

 chart.series(0).points(0).options({y: 100})
 ```

-This selects the first point in the first series and changes the points y value to 100.
+This selects the first point in the first series and changes the point's y value to 100.

 In contrast, the `setState()` method with `mutable==true` can only call `chart.options()`.